 - Parking Fees

-When everything seems correct, it's finally time to sign on the dotted line.
-Keep in mind that most rental agreements will require a substantial rental deposit and/or security deposit to safeguard the vacation home owner.
+When everything seems right, it's finally time for you to sign a rental agreement.
+Do not forget that most rental contracts will require a substantial rental deposit and/or security deposit to cover the rental home owner.

 Keep Your Contact's Information

-Congrats on booking your vacation home!
-You're on the way to a fantastic vacation!
+Congratulations on booking your vacation rental!
+You're on the right path to a fantastic vacation!

 During your Stay

 - Record the condition of the rental property immediately upon arrival.
 Call the rental manager right away to report your findings.
 If there is a difference of opinion about legal liability later, having the documented problems and communication attempts could be incredibly helpful.

 - Ask questions.
 Should there be any ambiguity about vehicle parking, policies of the house, house access, swimming pool operation, etc... we advise you ask the rental manager promptly.
 A phone call can save hours of problems.

 - Remember to be a good next-door neighbor.
 Residents are likely to be as friendly to you as you are considerate of them.
 Respecting late-night quiet hours and vehicle parking restrictions can make a visit a lot more pleasurable.